 While Castlevania: Circle of the Moon resembles Symphony of the Night in many ways including the Metroid style map layout, collecting various armor and items, and gaining experience in order to level up, it also has several features which make it stand out in the series.
 One of them is the DSS Card system which gives Nathan weapon enhancements, increases in defense or strength, summon familiars and major monsters to aid, and much more.
 There are 20 different cards with endless combinations that Nathan can acquire after defeating certain enemies.
 COTM also contains the Battle Arena, a bonus area of the castle which consists of 17 rooms crawling with some of the most difficult monsters man has ever seen.
 The prize for making your way through the very difficult Battle Arena is worth a king’s ransom.
 The game does not have any item shop or Library, as seen in many other Castlevania titles.
 Instead you must rely on gathering potions, armor, and everything else you may need by defeating enemies which occasionally drop these treasures.

 Circle of the Moon is probably the most challenging of the SOTN style games.
-The bosses, and even many of the standard enemies are so strong that you must have a high level of skill and experience to defeat them, and the game contains one of the most difficult Dracula battles ever seen in any Castlevania title.
-Castlevania: Circle of the Moon is a very addicting adventure, loaded with hours of action that is sure to be enjoyed by all CV fans for many years to come.
+The bosses, and even many of the standard enemies are so strong that you must have a high level of skill and experience to defeat them.
+The game contains one of the most difficult Dracula battles ever seen in any Castlevania title.
+Castlevania: Circle of the Moon is a very addicting adventure loaded with hours of action that has been enjoyed by Castlevania fans for many years, and will continue to be enjoyed for many more years to come.